 Before you open up a new credit card and move your balance, it’s important to weigh the cost against the benefits.
 Most balance transfer credit cards charge a fee to transfer your balance, and some cards have an annual fee.
 These two costs and the amount of time it takes you to pay off your balance may negate any interest savings you get from transferring your balance because they increase the cost of moving your balance to a new credit card.

 Once you transfer the balance, it’s important not to make any purchases on the credit card until you’ve paid off the balance transfer.
-Even if purchases also have a promotional rate, increasing your overall balance make it harder to pay off the transfer.
+Even if purchases also have a promotional rate, increasing your overall balance makes it harder to pay off the transfer.

 Three Balance Transfer Calculators

 You can use a balance transfer calculator to compare paying off your balance on your current credit card to paying it off with a balance transfer.
 To use the calculators, you’ll need to know the current balance and interest rate of all the credit cards you want to transfer, as well as the promotional and post-promotional terms for the balance transfer credit card.

 All three calculators let you input multiple credit cards that you’d like to transfer and the promotional details of the balance transfer credit card you’re considering.
 If you’ve received a pre-approved offer in the mail, you can use that credit card.
 Check out a few balance transfer credit cards from the top credit card issuers to get a feel for the terms you might expect.

 Getting Approved for a Balance Transfer Credit Card